kaleidos-ventures/taiga/python/docs/permissions.md

 This endpoint returns all the projects the user can view; these projects must be "wrapped" by the corresponding workspace, even if the user is not a member of such workspace.

-There are three different sets of projects to be seen:
+There are two different sets of projects to be seen:
 - workspaces where the user is admin: the user can view and edit all the projects
-- workspaces where the user is member: these are premium workspaces.
-The user can view all the projects in the workspace where she is a project member, and all the projects where she is not a project member, but workspace members are allowed in the project.
 - workspaces where the user is not admin or member, but she is member of a project inside the workspace.